Hartford Connecticut Temple: History

-After construction on the temple in Boston was complete, it was dedicated on October 1, 2000.
+Construction on the temple in Boston was completed in October 2000.
 However, construction of a temple in White Plains, on a 24-acre site for the temple at the intersection of Interstate 287 and Hutchinson River Parkway, was never started and eventually suspended.
 Reportedly, efforts had been underway until 2004, but construction was delayed by lawsuits and objections by local officials, and this temple was removed from the list on the church's official temple website soon after the Manhattan New York Temple dedication.

-Second announced
+Second Announcement

-On October 2, 2010, during the church's general conference, church president Thomas S. Monson announced plans for the construction of a temple in Hartford, 18 years after the original announcement by Hinckley.
+On October 2, 2010, during general conference, church president Thomas S. Monson announced plans for the construction of a temple in Hartford, 18 years after the original announcement by Hinckley.

 In May 2012, the church released a rendering of the temple and announced it would be built in Farmington.
 The temple was planned to be approximately 25,000 square feet and the site plan was approved by the town planning and zoning commission in June 2012.

-Groundbreaking

 Ground was broken for the new temple by Monson on August 17, 2013.

-Open house and dedication

-A public open house was held from September 30 through October 22, 2016, excluding October 1 and Sundays.
+After construction was completed, a public open house was held from September 30 through October 22, 2016, excluding October 1 and Sundays.
 The temple was dedicated by Henry B. Eyring on November 20, 2016.

-Award

 In 2018, Architectural Digest chose the temple as the most beautiful place of worship in Connecticut.

+Design and architecture

+The temple was built in “the Neo-Classical revival style of American Georgian architecture, with a Federal influence.”
+Designed by David Rees of FFKR Architects, its architecture reflects the cultural heritage of New England and its spiritual significance to the church.

+The temple is on an 11.3-acre plot, and the landscaping around the temple features a large lawn and numerous trees.
+This is designed to provide a tranquil setting to enhance the sacred atmosphere of the site.

+The structure stands one story tall, and is constructed with granite cladding.
+The exterior has a steeple designed to imitate that of Farmington’s First Church of Christ Congregational, a church designed in 1772 by the great-uncle of church president Wilford Woodruff.
+Beneath the steeple is a triangular tympanum, which depicts an oak-leaf wreath and acanthus scrolls.
+The exterior also features art glass inspired by historic divided light fixtures.

+The interior has art glass, original wall murals, and hand-tufted carpets.
+Oak leaves and acorns are used as design motifs throughout the temple.
+The temple includes two sealing rooms, two instruction rooms, and a baptistry, each arranged for ceremonial use.

+The design uses symbolic elements representing the heritage of the Hartford area, to provide spiritual meaning to its appearance and function.
+Symbolism is important to church members and include the oak leaf and acorn motifs used in the temple’s interior design, which represent “the beauty of the oak trees throughout the state and the famous Charter Oak in particular.”